ballerina-platform/module-ballerina-etl/examples/README.md

 # Examples

-The `ballerinax/etl` package provides practical examples illustrating its usage in various scenarios.
+The `ballerina/etl` package provides practical examples illustrating its usage in various scenarios.
 Explore these examples, covering different use cases:

-1. [Customer Data Processing](https://github.com/module-ballerina-etl/tree/main/examples/customer-data-processing/) - Extract, clean, validate, enrich, and categorize customer data from multiple sources.
+1. [Customer Data Processing](https://github.com/module-ballerina-etl/tree/main/examples/customer-data-processing/) - Processes customer data collected from various sources by extracting relevant information, cleaning and validating fields, enriching with additional metadata, and categorizing the data for downstream applications.

-2. [Product Catalog Processing](https://github.com/module-ballerina-etl/tree/main/examples/product-catalog-processing/) - Extract, merge, encrypt, categorize, and store product catalog data in a MySQL database.
+2. [Product Catalog Processing](https://github.com/module-ballerina-etl/tree/main/examples/product-catalog-processing/) - Consolidates product catalog data from multiple sources by extracting and merging entries, encrypting sensitive fields, classifying products into relevant categories, and storing the structured data securely in a MySQL database for easy access and analysis.

-3. [User Feedback Analysis](https://github.com/module-ballerina-etl/tree/main/examples/user-feedback-analysis/) - Extract, standardize, categorize, and store user feedback for sentiment analysis.
+3. [User Feedback Analysis](https://github.com/module-ballerina-etl/tree/main/examples/user-feedback-analysis/) - Handles raw user feedback by extracting and standardizing input, classifying comments based on content and sentiment, and storing the processed feedback for further analysis.

 ## Prerequisites